Learn more about a certain medical condition.

 - phototherapy (psoralen photochemotherapy and narrow-band UVB phototherapy)

 There is no cure for vitiligo.
-No methods prevent vitiligo, but using sunscreens with a minimum sun protection factor (SPF) of 15 to protect your skin from the sun is always a healthy decision.
+No methods prevent vitiligo, but using sunscreens with a sun protection factor (SPF) of at least 30 to protect your skin from the sun is always a healthy decision.

 Emotional support is another important part of vitiligo therapy.
 The skin changes caused by vitiligo can affect people emotionally and socially.
 Joining a support group or seeing a counsellor can help people cope with these effects.